- Search The Registry

 - Creating Support

 - My Account

 African Slavery in the 21st century is the subject of this date's Registry.
 Yes, the slavery of Black Africans still continues.
-Currently, Arab-Berbers in the Islamic Republic of Mauritania continues to carry out the centuries-old practice of enslaving indigenous Black Africans.
+Currently, Arab-Berbers in the Islamic Republic of Mauritania continue to carry out the centuries-old practice of enslaving indigenous Black Africans.

 Mauritania has been as vigorous in condemning slavery as any civil rights activist might wish.
 At least three times last century, slavery was outlawed there, first by the French, who banned it in 1905, then under the new Constitution drawn up after independence in 1960, and a third time in 1980, under the government of President Mohammed Khouna Ould Haidallah.
 Nevertheless, at present, the country is said to contain the world's largest population of chattel slaves.
 Depending upon the age and physical condition, they are reportedly sold for as little as $15, given as gifts, or traded for cars, camels, or other goods.

 Research has uncovered this practice and has documented and analyzed the hatred that the Arab minority holds for blacks, both slave and free, in a country where everyone is Muslim.
 It is in this part of the world where the use of religion and language successfully enslaves Blacks, using a process by which Arab masters produce submissive slaves.
 There are accounts that reveal the capacity for hope and courage and among some former slaves too.
 Many have become abolitionist leaders as well.